Security-Onion-Solutions/securityonion-docs/oidc.rst

 Back in the Auth0 tab, scroll down to the Advance Settings section, and click on *Endpoints*.
 Copy the OAuth Authorization URL, but without the ``/authorize`` path.
 Locate the ``issuer_url`` setting in the SOC configuration screen back on the SOC browser tab.
 Paste the copied URL into this setting.
 It should resemble the following: ``https://dev-xyz123abc456.us.auth0.com``

-Next, skip to the :ref:`Enabling OIDC` section to enable the newly configured OIDC authentication.
+Next, skip to the *Enabling OIDC* section to enable the newly configured OIDC authentication.

-.. _Enabling OIDC

 Enabling OIDC
 ^^^^^^^^^^^^^